mcneel/developer.rhino3d.com/content/en/guides/grasshopper2/migrating-components-to-gh2/index.md

 As in GH1, components in GH2 can have variable numbers of inputs and outputs.
 All that is needed to enable the user interface for adding or removing inputs and outputs is to override the `CanCreateParameter()`, `DoCreateParameter()` and `CanRemoveParameter()` methods.
 The `DoRemoveParameter()` may be overridden as well, but the default behaviour already does what it says on the tin.
 Lastly, the `VariableParameterMaintenance()` method is still the best place to ensure that all properties of all parameters are correctly set.

-Let's explore this with a component which creates boundingboxes for points in a variable number of inputs.
-Since we are creating a component which has a fully functional `VariableParameterMaintenance()` implementation, we can avoid assinging names and requirements inside the `AddInputs()` method:
+Let's explore this with a component which creates bounding boxes for points in a variable number of inputs.
+Since we are creating a component which has a fully functional `VariableParameterMaintenance()` implementation, we can avoid assigning names and requirements inside the `AddInputs()` method:

 ```cs
 protected override void AddInputs(InputAdder inputs)